Find Affordable College Courses

 South Orange, NJ

-Our 2023 rankings named Seton Hall University the best school in New Jersey for natural resources conservation students.
-Seton Hall is a medium-sized private not-for-profit school located in the suburb of South Orange.
+Our analysis found Seton Hall University to be the best school for natural resources conservation students who want to pursue a degree in New Jersey.
+Seton Hall is a moderately-sized private not-for-profit school located in the large suburb of South Orange.

 After completing their degree, conservation graduates from Seton Hall carry an average student debtload of $27,000.